 Who develops BEAST?

 BEAST 2 is developed by a team of scientists around the world.
-This web site is managed by the Computational Evolution Group.
+This web site is managed by the Centre for Computational Evolution.